 Dean Nguyen graduated from Yale University with a BA in Philosophy, spent 3 years in Germany as a Robert Bosch Tutor and Fellow after graduation, received his MA at Johns Hopkins School of Advanced International Studies SAIS (did the Bologna program in Italy – which partly explains his enthusiasm for the value of study abroad), was born in Vietnam and grew up in Orange County, CA.

 Dean Beirne has been a part of the Columbia University community since 2003.
-He is responsible for the development and coordination of all student activities and events at SIPA, including OSA-sponsored events such as New Student Orientation, Commencement and Graduation, Town Halls, training sessions, and workshops.
-In addition to his general student advising responsibilities, Dean Beirne manages SIPA's 5-Year Dual Degree Programs with Columbia College, The School of General Studies, and Barnard College.
-Dean Beirne also oversees SIPA's Peer Advising Program, student groups, and serves on multiple university-wide committees.
-Furthermore, as a graduate of SIPA, Dean Beirne understands the unique student-centered experience at the school.
+He is responsible for development and coordination of student activities and events at SIPA, as well as major events including New Student Orientation, Commencement, and Graduation.
+In addition to his general student advising responsibilities, Dean Beirne manages SIPA's ungergraduate dual degree programs and serves on multiple university-wide committees.

 Prior to joining SIPA, Dean Beirne worked as the Director of Education Programs for the Earth Institute Center for Environmental Sustainability (EICES) at Columbia University, where he managed international study-abroad and executive education training programs.
-He holds a Bachelor of Arts (BA) from Columbia College and a Master of Public Administration (MPA) from SIPA, and is currently enrolled at the City University of New York (CUNY) School of Law where is pursuing a Juris Doctor (JD).
+He holds a Bachelor of Arts (BA) from Columbia College, a Master of Public Administration (MPA) from SIPA, and is currently enrolled at the City University of New York (CUNY) School of Law where is pursuing a Juris Doctor (JD).

 Samantha Shapses has worked for the past 15 years at Columbia and New York University as a student affairs dean and professional focusing on leadership, student engagement and social justice in higher education.
 Samantha holds an Ed.D. from NYU in Higher and Postsecondary Education, a master’s degree from NYU in Higher Education and Student Affairs, and a bachelor’s from Washington University in St. Louis in Comparative Arts and Women’s Studies.
 Samantha is also a trained facilitator in cross-cultural communication.
 Her research and publications have focused on multicultural education and social justice.
 Samantha has served as an Adjunct Assistant Professor at New York University and Teachers College, Columbia University, where she teaches courses on social justice education and higher education administration.